open-wc/custom-elements-manifest/packages/blog/blog.md

 Custom Elements Manifest is a file format that describes the custom elements in your project.
 This format will allow tooling and IDEs to give rich information about the custom elements in a given project.
 A `custom-elements.json` contains metadata about the custom elements in your project; their properties, methods, attributes, inheritance, slots, CSS Shadow Parts, CSS custom properties, and a modules exports.
 If you're interested in following the specification of the schema, or contributing to it, you can find the repository here: [webcomponents/custom-elements-manifest](https://github.com/webcomponents/custom-elements-manifest).

+> It's important to note that the Custom Elements Manifest schema is a _community standard_, [discussion takes place in the open](https://github.com/webcomponents/custom-elements-manifest) and is accessible to anyone.
+Discussions about the schema have included engineers from a wide variety of stakeholders like: Adobe, Stencil, Google, Open Web Components, ING, and more.

 ## Example

 Here's an example: